 Attached Files (Download Requires Membership)

-File Type: docx High court case.docx (14.4 KB, 188 views)
+File Type: docx High court case.docx (14.4 KB, 192 views)

 “No employer ... shall, by reason only of his liability for the payment of any contribution to the Fund ... reduce, whether directly or indirectly, the wages of any employees to whom the Scheme or the Insurance Scheme applies or the total quantum of benefits in the nature of old age pension, gratuity provident fund or life insurance to which the employee is entitled under the terms of his employment, express or implied.”

-But if you go through the court considerations mentioned in the attachment of my previous reply
+But if you go through the court considerations mentioned in the attachment of my previous reply:

-Courts rule in favour of the employer:-
+Courts Rule in Favour of the Employer

-On examination of Section 12, the Bombay High Court observed that the employer would be barred from reducing its PF contribution, only if the same were contrary to the terms of employment of the employees.
+On examination of Section 12, the Bombay High Court observed that the employer would be barred from reducing its PF contribution only if the same were contrary to the terms of employment of the employees.
 In the present case, the terms of employment of the bank’s employees expressly provided that the provident fund contributions would be in accordance with the EPF Act.
 In other words, there was no provision in the terms of employment which required the employer to make PF contributions beyond its statutory obligations.

-The Supreme Court, on appeal, concurred with the judgement of the Bombay High Court and observed that the employer cannot be compelled to pay PF contributions in excess of its statutory liability just because it started making PF contributions in excess of its statutory liability for some time.
+The Supreme Court, on appeal, concurred with the judgment of the Bombay High Court and observed that the employer cannot be compelled to pay PF contributions in excess of its statutory liability just because it started making PF contributions in excess of its statutory liability for some time.

 Thanks & Regards,